nextflow-io/nf-quilt/README3.md

 ## Package, upload and publish

-The project should be hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-hello`).
+The project should be hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-quilt3`).

 Follow these steps to package, upload and publish the plugin: